List of Doom ports: Doom 3 mod

 A mod was made for Doom 3 that allows the player to run the original Doom using an in-game terminal.
 The mod, called "Terminal Doom", is based on the 1997 source code release, and constitutes an experiment on Doom 3's interactive surfaces.
 All retail and shareware releases of Doom are supported by this port.

 Hewlett-Packard 16700 series Logic Analyzers

 Doom was ported to HP-UX 10.20 on the PA-RISC platform, and included as an easter egg on HP (later Agilent and now Keysight)'s' 16700 family of PA-RISC based logic analyzers.

 Nintendo Wii

 WiiDoom is a Wii port of Doom using the open source PrBoom engine.

-Flipper Zero

-Doom was ported to the Flipper Zero using a modified version of the Doom Nano engine.

-Nintendo Entertainment System/Famicom

-Doom was ported to the Nintendo Entertainment System via a Raspberry Pi functioning as a co-processor embedded in the cartridge.
-It is heavily inspired by Nintendo's own SuperFX for the official SNES port of the video game (the chip itself was originally designed for the NES in mind).
-There is also a Japanese Famicom variant.

 Honeywell thermostat

 Doom was ported to the Honeywell Prestige thermostat.
 It is controlled with a controller connected to the USB port on the bottom, which was originally intended for software updates.

+HolyC

+Toom is a HolyC source port of Doom made for TempleOS systems.
+It features support for the original Doom as well as multiple mods and add-ons including its sequel Doom II.